-E-kerosene is generated by combining hydrogen (H2) and carbon dioxide (CO_2) .
-The terms "e-fuel", "synthetic kerosene", "synfuels" and "power-to-liquid" are often used interchangeably.
-E-fuels is a broader term covering all fuels produced using electricity; e-kerosene refers to a subcategory of e-fuels suitable for aviation.
-Synthetic kerosene can mean e-kerosene, but can also refer to other means of producing kerosene, for example directly from coal as occurred during the second world war.
+'E-fuels' are a broader term covering all fuels produced using electricity.
+E-kerosene refers to the subcategory of e-fuels suitable for aviation, and is generated by combining hydrogen ( $H_2$ ) and carbon dioxide ( $CO_2$ ).
+Another term, synthetic kerosene, can mean e-kerosene, but could also refer to other means of producing kerosene, for example directly from coal as occurred during the Second World War.

 Two conditions are essential for e-kerosene to have zero greenhouse gas emissions.
-First, hydrogen needs to be produced using additional renewable electricity (so-called "green hydrogen").
-Second, carbon dioxide needs to be captured from the atmosphere, a process otherwise known as direct air capture (DAC).
-This way, the combustion of e-kerosene will, apart from some residual emissions, be close to CO2 neutral - non-CO2 effects are another issue, discussed below.
+First, hydrogen needs to be produced using renewable electricity (so-called "green hydrogen").
+This renewable electricity must be additional, meaning it must not divert existing renewables away from being used in other sectors.Secondly, carbon dioxide needs to be captured from the atmosphere, a process otherwise known as direct air capture (DAC).
+This way, the combustion of e-kerosene will, apart from some residual emissions, be close to $CO_2$ neutral.
+Non- $CO_2$ effects are another issue, discussed below.